ChanderG/c-compiler/growth.md

 ###After quad string functions not working
 Now the errors have been corrected.
 Also the function is used to see the TAC in tabular form.One more function - print - is needed to print in the code format.Right now though the quad is fully ready.

+###After Corrected printTable function
+Created code for printing TAC in form of a program.